-Each Federation shall certify to the Chairman of the World Waterski Council and to the organising committee, not later than 60 days before the scheduled start of the first event of the World Championships, its intent to compete.
-Any Federation not meeting this requirement will not be allowed to compete until they pay a fine of US\$200 to the IWWF.
+Each Federation must register the list of skiers it wishes to enter through the IWWF Event Management System (EMS) not later than 60 days before the scheduled start of the first competition day of the IWWF World Championships.
+Any Federation not meeting this requirement will not be allowed to compete until they have paid a fine of US\$200 to the IWWF.
+This does not include those skiers who may additionally qualify through the Weekly Ranking List or Pro Ranking.